SiebenCorgie/vola/README.md

 ## Status

-Working on automatic differentiation support.
+📖 Reworking the Syntax 📖

 ## Building & Running

 Make sure that you are on rust-nightly (eg. `rustup default nightly`).
-Then just build ✨ `cargo build`_ ✨.
+Then just build ✨ `cargo build` ✨.

 ### vola-cli